Trust Deeds

 A Trustee is a person who takes responsibility for managing money or assets in an official capacity.
 In the context of Trust Deeds, a licensed Insolvency Practitioner will take on the role of Trustee, and they will administer the Scottish Trust Deed on your behalf.

 The Trustee will become the liaison between you and your creditors.
-As long as you make the agree reduced monthly payments, your creditors can no longer call you up, email you or contact you directly to chase debts.
+As long as you make the agreed reduced monthly payments, the people you owe money to (your creditors) can no longer call you up, email you or contact you directly to chase the repayment of the money you owe to them.

 In a Debt Arrangement Scheme, the equivalent role is performed by a fully trained and approved Money Adviser.

-When your agreed Trust Deed term has been complete, your Trustee will issue you with a letter of discharge and you will then be formally discharged from your Trust Deed.
+When your agreed Trust Deed term has been completed, your Trustee will issue you with a letter of discharge and you will then be formally discharged from your Trust Deed.

 Trust Deeds typically lasts for 48 months but it may be extended by a year if you want to protect your assets such as your home and car.